mia1996/mia1996.github.io/_pages/about.md

   - /about.html
 ---

 Howdy!
 I am a Master student from the Department of Computer Science and Engineering at Texas A&M University, working with Dr.Na Zou and Dr. [Xia (Ben) Hu](http://faculty.cs.tamu.edu/xiahu/).
-I received my Master degree in Industrial Engineering from Texas A&M University in 2020 and Bachelor degree in Logistics Engineering from Beijing University of Posts and Telecommunications.
+I received my Master degree in Industrial Engineering from Texas A&M University in 2020 and Bachelor degree in Logistics Engineering from Beijing University of Posts and Telecommunications.I was a Data Analyst Intern at Bristol-Myers Squibb (Devens, MA) from 07/2019-12/2019 , working with [Christian Merrill](https://www.linkedin.com/in/christian-merrill-85186488/)

 I’m an engineer and researcher working at Data Lab of Texas A&M University, focusing on Anomaly Detection and Fairness AI.
 I am also a seasoned software developer working at Texas A&M Data Lab, contributed to several Python open-source projects with more than 1700 GitHub stars and more than 50,000 downloads in total.